 No setting backup and restore

-This router is the latest from Netgear and has the fastest network storage speed, by far, thanks to its 5Gbps port.
+This router is the latest from Netgear and has the fastest network storage speed among its cousins, thanks to its 5Gbps port.
 But even when you use its regular Gigabit connection, the NAS performance is still outstanding.

 You can share that locally or via the Internet using Netgear’s ReadyShare software.
 The router also supports local backup for Windows and Mac’s Time Machine.